zamilskhan/docs-new/source/oxtrust/index.md

 Gluu Server CE is shiped with the feature to register users via the user-registration endpoint.
 The registry feature contains a Captcha which can be disabled from this page.
 Additionally it is possible to enable registration configuration from attributes.

 ### Attributes
 The attributes that are avalaible in the Gluu Server CE is found in this page.
 The administration can only see the active attributes when this page is accessed.
 The `Show All Attributes` button will show the inactive attributes too.
 Custom attributes can be added by clicking the `Add Attribute` button and filling up a simple form.
+This section is further explained in detail in other section under [User Management/attributes](/admin-guide/Users/attrb.md)

 ![attribute-head](../img/oxtrust/attribute-head.png)

 ### Cache Refresh
 Cache Refresh is the mechanism used by Gluu Server CE to import users from a backend LDAP/AD data source.
 The entire configuration is handled from this page.
 The `Cache Refresh` will notify the administrator of any problem with cache refresh the last time it was run.
 The frequency of cache refresh is also set from this page with the `Polling interval (minutes)` form.
 The key attributes, object class and the source attributes can be defined from the `Customer  BackendKey/Attributes` tab.
 The backend server address, bind DN and other information must go to the `Source Backend LDAP Servers` tab.
-The details about performing cache refresh will follow later in this guide.
+The details about performing [cache refresh](/admin-guide/Users/cacherefresh.md) will follow later in this guide.

 ### Configure Log Viewer
 The logs for oxauth, oxtrust, cache refresh and the tomcat log can be configured from this tab.
 The log paths are given with the functionality to define any new log template with log file path.